epangelias/paracelsus/README.md

 - Disable page transitions when on the same page, disable fade in and out
 - Email template
 - Let all exported functions capitalized
+- remove old messages if too long in chat